Professor David Killick

 David qualified from the Royal Veterinary College in 2003.
 He worked in mixed and then small animal practice for the next 4 years.
 Between 2007 and 2010 David was a resident in Veterinary Oncology at the University of Liverpool.
 After his residency he returned to the RVC to study for a PhD identifying novel targets for anti-cancer immunotherapy.

 David was awarded the Royal College of Veterinary Surgeons certificate in small animal medicine in 2008 and the European College of Veterinary Internal Medicine diploma in veterinary oncology in 2011.
-David is an RCVS and European specialist in veterinary oncology.
+David is a RCVS and European specialist in veterinary oncology.
 In 2014 David was appointed Senior Lecturer in Veterinary Oncology at the Small Animal Teaching Hospital.
+David received a Fellowship from the Royal College of Veterinary Surgeons in 2020.
+In 2023 David became Professor of Small Animal Oncology.

 Clinical Interests

-David is interested in all aspects of clinical oncology, especially the treatment of canine oral malignant melanoma, feline vaccine associated sarcoma and histiocytic diseases in cats and dog.
+David is interested in all aspects of clinical oncology, especially the treatment of canine oral malignant melanoma, canine lymphoma and feline injection site sarcoma.

 Teaching Responsibilities